HELOC Application Process FAQs

 Information about the Home Equity Line of Credit (HELOC) application process, including how to manage titles, liens and payoff situations.

-General Application Questions | Appraisals | Homeowner's Insurance | Title and Ownership | Existing Loans and Liens | Related Resources
+General Application Questions | Appraisals | Homeowner's Insurance | Title and Ownership | Liens and Existing Loans | Related Resources

 To apply for a HELOC you will need:

-- Your current employment information
+- Your current employment information.

-- An estimate of your home's value
+- An estimate of your home's value.

-- Your co-applicant's personal and employment information, if applicable
+- Your co-applicant's personal and employment information, if applicable.

 Applying for any loan may affect your credit score because it requires a “hard” credit pull, which is an inquiry made by a lender to approve a credit application.

 You don't have to be a member to apply, but the primary applicant will need to become a member2 before the loan is funded.
-Membership must be established before the online loan application can be finalized.

 You can apply for a HELOC at any BECU location or by calling 844-BECULOANS.
 Existing BECU members can also apply in Online Banking.

-The HELOC application process can be broken down into three stages: Application processing, document signing and HELOC account funding.
+The HELOC application process can be broken down into three stages: application processing, document signing and HELOC account funding.

 - Application processing: During this stage, a processor reviews your application and orders property and flood reports.
 They may also order a property condition report and an appraisal.
 Your processor will contact you to address any outstanding items after they review the reports.